 If you’re thinking about starting a garden, your best bet is to do so in a raised bed.

 However, you can save money and grow your food by doing a DIY-raised garden.
-These sorts of projects are easy to build and will only take a few hours of your time.
+These sorts of projects are easy to build and will only take a few hours.
 There are no special skills required!

-If you’re ready to learn how to make your own raised beds for your garden, consider these tips.
+Consider these tips if you’re ready to learn how to make your own.

 But wait!
 Before you start building, be sure to check out this list of the most common raised garden bed mistakes.